The below key drivers are likely to impact investor risk sentiment and FX markets in February:

 HKD Hong Kong dollar

-What China’s pivot from COVID-zero could mean for currencies.
+What the latest US jobs figures mean for currencies.
 Read the article.

 IMPORTANT: The contents of this blog do not constitute financial advice and are provided for general information purposes only without taking into account the investment objectives, financial situation and particular needs of any particular person.
 OzForex Limited (trading as “OFX”) and its affiliates make no recommendation as to the merits of any financial strategy or product referred to in the blog.
 OFX makes no warranty, express or implied, concerning the suitability, completeness, quality or exactness of the information and models provided in this blog.